myinnos/WhatsApp-Android-SDK/README.md

+# Send WhatsApp Messages using the SDK

-# SDK to Send WhatsApp Messages using the WhatsApp API
+Use this Android SDK to Send WhatsApp Messages using the WhatsApp API

 **Note:** please follow this(coming soon) article to generate token and other information in fb developer account